Updated March 13, 2023

-Debian is an operating system which is based on the GNU or Linux.
-The Debian operating system is free and open source which is like all other Linux distributions.
+Debian is an operating system that is based on GNU or Linux.
+The Debian operating system is free and open-source, which is like all other Linux distributions.
 Debian is quite popular among all operating systems and Linux distributions.
 It is used for both desktops as well as server use.
-It competes with several notable OS such as the Ubuntu and Red Hat.
+It competes with several notable OS, such as Ubuntu and Red Hat.
 Debian development and distribution are managed by a non-profit organization which is also driven by the Debian community all across the world.
 These OS can be downloaded for free from its website.
 In this section, we provide a detailed guide on step by step installation of the Debian system.
-To install Debian we only require an Internet connection, DVD/CD or USB stick and some familiarity with computer.
+To install Debian, we only require an Internet connection, DVD/CD or USB stick, and some familiarity with the computer.

 Steps to Install

-Let us discuss the steps required to install Debian.
-We explain two methods of installation.
+Let us see the steps required to install Debian.
+Here we see two methods of installation.
 The first method describes how to install Debian via a CD and the second method explains how to install Debian via a flash drive.
-Each method is explained below.

 1. Install Debian through CD/DVD

-When we install any operating system such as Debian, it clears all pre-available data and hence it is important to take a back-up.
-We must store all important data from the computer to a removable media such as DVD, flash drive, memory chip, external hard disk etc. before starting with Debian installation process.
+When we install any operating system such as Debian, it clears all pre-available data, and hence it is important to take a backup.
+We must store all important data from the computer to a removable media such as DVD, flash drive, memory chip, external hard disk, etc., before starting with the Debian installation process.

 Step 2: Navigate your web browser to the Debian website.